MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex2_endpoint_DLP.md

 1. Log into **Client 2 VM (SC-401-CL2)** as the **SC-401-cl1\admin** account.

-1. Open Microsoft Edge, and navigate to **`https://purview.microsoft.com`** and log into the Microsoft Purview portal as **Joni Sherman**. sign in as `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. Open Microsoft Edge, and navigate to **`https://purview.microsoft.com`** and log into the Microsoft Purview portal as **Joni Sherman**.
+Sign in as `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni's password was set in a previous exercise.

 1. Select **Settings** from the left sidebar.